What to Tell Your Adult Children About Preventing AMD

 5. Monitor your blood pressure

 Keep your blood pressure under control.
-All three of my children have hypertension.
+All 3 of my children have hypertension.

 7. Protect your eyes from the sun when outdoors.

-The best style sunglasses are wraparound providing more coverage.
+The best style sunglasses are wraparound, which provide more coverage.
 Wear your sunglasses even on overcast days.

 8. Avoid blue light